Noxob/couchbase-demo-todoapp/README.md

 **Testing:**

 When you run `mvn clean install`, the tests will run automatically.
 You need a couchbase server to be able to run tests.
-In order to mock couchbase server you can use https://github.com/couchbase/CouchbaseMock, further explanation can be found in the project page.
+In order to mock couchbase server you can use [CouchbaseMock Project](https://github.com/couchbase/CouchbaseMock), further explanation can be found in the project page.

 **Running the app:**